Rizwan Farook and Tashfeen Malik: Tashfeen Malik

-Malik was born in Pakistan, but lived most of her life in Saudi Arabia and the U.S. Her original hometown was Karor Lal Esan, 450 km southwest of Islamabad, Pakistan.
+Tashfeen Malik was born in Karor Lal Esan, Pakistan, located 450 km southwest of Islamabad.
 Her landowning family was described as politically influential in the town.
+According to her family, Malik and her father lived in Jeddah, Saudi Arabia, between 1990 and 2007, though Saudi Interior Ministry spokesman Major General Mansour Al-Turki denied reports that Malik grew up in his country, saying that she visited Saudi Arabia only for a few weeks in 2008 and again in 2013.

 Studies in Multan

 Malik returned to Pakistan to study pharmacology at Bahauddin Zakariya University in Multan, beginning the program in 2007 and graduating in 2012.
-Saudi Interior Ministry spokesman Major General Mansour Al-Turki denied reports that Malik grew up in his country, saying that she visited Saudi Arabia only for a few weeks in 2008 and again in 2013.
+She was described as a top student and social but apolitical.
 The city of Multan has been linked to jihadist activity.
 While in Multan, Malik attended the local center of the Al-Huda International Seminary, a women-only religious academy network with seminaries across Pakistan and branches in the U.S. and Canada that was founded in 1994.
 The school is aligned with the Wahhabi form of Sunni Islam.
 According to school records, Malik enrolled in an eighteen-month Quranic studies course with Al-Huda on April 17, 2013, and left on May 3, 2014, telling administrators that she was leaving to get married.
 Malik expressed an interest in completing the course by correspondence, but never did so.

 According to experts, Al-Huda "draws much of its support from women from educated, relatively affluent backgrounds."
 Faiza Mushtaq, a Pakistani scholar that studied the organization, said that "these Al-Huda classes are teaching these urban, educated, upper-middle-class women a very conservative interpretation of Islam that makes them very judgmental about others around them."
 According to the Los Angeles Times, Al-Huda seminaries promote anti-Western views and hard-line practices in a fashion that "could encourage some adherents to lash out against non-believers."
 The New York Times reported that the institute "teaches a strict literalist interpretation of the Quran, although it does not advocate violent jihad."
 An Al-Huda administrator from the head office in Islamabad said that terrorism "is against the teachings of Islam" and that the school's curriculum did not endorse violence.